All about cash deposit balance.

 Similarly, suppose the employee is exposed to the risk and not yet covered by the group health insurance policy.
 In that case, the insurer may reject the claims for medical expenses of such an employee.

 If things are unclear, the actual medical expenses may lie on the desk of the employer.
 Thus, a lower cash balance in such an account derails the company’s image and poses the risk of paying the entire bill.
-If the employer is harsh enough, it may deduct the medical expenses from the upcoming salary of the employee in a lump sum or through installments.
+If the employer is harsh enough, it may deduct the medical expenses from the upcoming salary of the employee in a lump sum or through instalments.